 Figure.
-Cover of the initial publication of the Communist Manifesto by Karl Marx and Friedrich Engels in 1848 by Unknown is in the Public Domain, CCO

-The significance of this is paramount for Marx and Engels (1848/2012) who argue in the Communist Manifesto that the working class must rise up, understand their exploited conditions, and take back control of the means of production and the system that supports it.
+Cover of the initial publication of the Communist Manifesto by Karl Marx and Friedrich Engels in 1848 by Unknown is in the Public Domain, CCO who argue in the Communist Manifesto that the working class must rise up, understand their exploited conditions, and take back control of the means of production and the system that supports it.
 In order to achieve this, a revolution needed to take place where proletarians would eliminate, especially private property, and seize control of the state.
 Once this was achieved, Marx and Engels argued that the state would need to reform a range of issues.
 These would include a heavier form of taxation to produce equality, public/state control over banking, state ownership of all the means of production, and even free education (Turner et al., 2011).
 It is worth noting that several nation-states have attempted this in their own ways (see chapter on political sociology).
-The most infamous being the Russian Revolution in 1917 which led to the creation of the United Soviet Socialists Republics (USSR) in 1922, one of the first genuine attempts to implement communism as a political and economic system, and one of the few attempts to run an alternative economic system to capitalism.
+The most infamous being the Russian Revolution in 1917 which led to the creation of the United Soviet Socialists Republics (USSR) in 1922, one of the first genuine attempts to implement communism as a political and economic system, and one of the first genuine attempts to run an alternative economic system to capitalism.